mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 For example, a cloud storage function might be implemented using a distributed consensus protocol, assuring that the failure of any single node will not affect the system's operation or availability.
 In that sense, it is technically decentralized.
 However, if it is operated by a single legal entity, that brings the aspect of economic and latent political centralization, especially if there are few other options available, or if there is friction against choosing other options.

 Another example is the Web, which was envisioned and widely held to be a decentralizing force in its early life.
-Its potential for centralization only became apparent when large sites successfully leveraged network effects for dominance of social networking, marketplaces, and similar functions.
+Its potential as an enabler of centralization only became apparent when large sites successfully leveraged network effects for dominance of social networking, marketplaces, and similar functions.

 Second, different parties might have good-faith differences on what "sufficiently decentralized" means based upon their beliefs, perceptions and goals.
-Just as centralization is a continuum, so is decentralization, and not everyone agrees one what the "right" level or type is, how to weigh different forms of centralization against each other, or how to weigh potential centralization against other architectural goals (such as security or privacy).
+Just as centralization is a continuum, so is decentralization, and not everyone agrees what the "right" level or type is, how to weigh different forms of centralization against each other, or how to weigh potential centralization against other architectural goals (such as security or privacy).

 These tensions can be seen, for example, in the DNS.
 While much of the system is decentralized through the distribution of the lookup function to local servers that users have the option to override, the DNS is also a name space -- a single, global "source of truth" with inherent (if beneficial) centralization in its management.
 ICANN mitigates the associated risk through multi-stakeholder governance (see {{multi}}).
 While many believe that this arrangement is sufficient and might even have desirable qualities (such as the ability to impose community standards over the operation of the name space), others reject ICANN's oversight of the DNS as illegitimate, favoring decentralization based upon distributed consensus protocols rather than human governance. {{MUSIANI}}

 Third, decentralization unavoidably involves adjustments to the power relationships between protocol participants, especially when it opens up the possibility of centralization elsewhere.
 As Schneider notes in {{AMBITION}}, decentralization "appears to operate as a rhetorical strategy that directs attention toward some aspects of a proposed social order and away from others", so "we cannot accept technology as a substitute for taking social, cultural, and political considerations seriously."
 Or, more bluntly, "without governance mechanisms in place, nodes may collude, people may lie to each other, markets can be rigged, and there can be significant cost to people entering and exiting markets." {{PERSPECTIVE}}

-For example, while blockchain-based cryptocurrencies purport to address the political and economic centralization inherent in traditional currencies through technical means, many exhibit considerable concentration of power due to voting/mining power, distribution of funds, and diversity of codebase causes many to question how decentralized they actually are. {{AREWEDECENTRALIZEDYET}} Over-reliance on technical measures brings an opportunity for latent, informal power structures that have their own risks -- including centralization. {{STRUCTURELESS}}
+For example, while blockchain-based cryptocurrencies purport to address the political and economic centralization inherent in traditional currencies through technical means, many exhibit considerable concentration of power due to voting/mining power, distribution of funds, and diversity of codebase. {{AREWEDECENTRALIZEDYET}} Over-reliance on technical measures brings an opportunity for latent, informal power structures that have their own risks -- including centralization. {{STRUCTURELESS}}

 In practice, this means that decentralizing a function requires considerable work, is inherently political, and involves a large degree of uncertainty about the outcome.
 If one considers decentralization as a larger social goal (in the spirit of how the term is used in other, non-computing contexts), merely rearranging technical functions may lead to frustration.
 "A distributed network does not automatically yield an egalitarian, equitable or just social, economic, political landscape." {{PERSPECTIVE}}